aggnr/bluejay/README.md

-# cow
+# BlueJay
-cow is a framework that provides a simple interface for data analysis.
+BlueJay is a framework that provides a simple interface for data analysis.

 ## Installation
 To install the cow package, use the following command: